Adam Swandi: Albirex Niigata Singapore

-Home United FC
+Home United (Now known as Lion City Sailors)

 After a season with Albirex Niigata (S), Adam decided to rejoin Home United for the 2019 Singapore Premier League season due to the lure of continental football and started in all of the first 12 games of the season for the Protectors and has already equalised his tally of 3 league goals of last season.

-Club Statistics
+In 2021, Adam won the 2021 SPL title with the Sailors.

+On 25 June 2023, Adam pulled on a performance against Hougang United with 2 goals and 1 assist with nearly scoring a hat-trick at the very last minute of the match.
+He would win the 2023 Singapore Cup with the Sailors.

+In September 2024, during a SPL match against Tanjong Pagar United FC, Adam scored the second goal for the Sailors and felt unwell.
+He was substituted at half-time and taken to Ng Teng Fong General Hospital.

+On 24 December, Adam announced his retirement from professional football due to cardiomyopathy.

 International career

+Adam was the Singapore Under-16s' team captain for the 2012 Lion City Cup.

-In May 2013 Adam, was called up to the national squad by new Singapore national coach Bernd Stange for friendlies against Myanmar and Laos.
+In May 2013, Adam was called up by the new Singapore head coach, Bernd Stange for the friendlies against Myanmar and Laos.

-He made his first international appearance aged 17 years and 143 days when he came on as a second-half substitute in place of Indra Sahdan in the friendly against Myanmar on 4 June 2013.
+Adam made his first international appearance aged 17 years and 143 days when he came on as a second-half substitute in place of Indra Sahdan in the friendly against Myanmar on 4 June 2013.
 His first start came against Laos on 11 October 2013.

-Adam earned his first recall into the national team in September 2015 in head coach Bernd Stange's 23-strong Singapore squad to take on Syria in their 2018 World Cup qualifiers but failed to make an appearance.
+Adam earned his first recall into the national team in September 2015 in head coach Bernd Stange's 23-strong Singapore squad to take on Syria in their 2018 FIFA World Cup qualifications but failed to make an appearance.
 As of December 2017, he remains capped only 5 times for the senior national team.
-He finally earned his sixth cap in a 13-minute cameo during Singapore's 1–0 win over Indonesia in the ASEAN Football Federation (AFF) Suzuki Cup a year later.
+He finally earned his sixth cap in a 13-minute cameo during Singapore's 1–0 win over Indonesia in the 2018 AFF Championship a year later.

-International caps
+On 14 December 2021, Adam scored his first international goal in the 2020 AFF Championship against Timor-Leste.